FTChinese/ftc-android-kotlin/README.md

 * As of Android Studio Arctic Fox 2020.3.1 Canary 14, clicking app inspection will crash your app!
 You need to unplug your device and close kill Android Studio.

+## Splash Screen

+Android 12 start providing Splash Screens.
+We implemented our custom one till version 5.1.

 ## Logo on ActionBar

 Reference: https://developer.android.com/training/multiscreen/screendensities